Digibear-io/mush-format/README.md

 Meta tags are a way to add extra functionality to your formatted mushcode scripts.
 They cover things like importing other files and mushc scripts, to controlling conditional formatting of compile-time commands.

-### `#include git[hub]: <user>/<repo>`
+### `#include git[hub]: <user>/<repo>[#branch][/<path>]`

 `#include` allows you to add mushcode contained in a github repo into your code before processing.
-The repo must have a `main` branch with a file named `index.mush` - which will serve as the main entry point for your build.
-Within the repo you can use relative paths (to remain compatible with building locally).
-Take a look at my [Example Repo](https://github.com/lcanady/archive-test.git) for a dummy implementation.
+If path is given with a file name, it will open that file, else it will look for a file called `index.mush` to use as it's starting point from the last given directory, or the base of the project.
+[Example Repo](https://github.com/lcanady/archive-test.git) for a dummy implementation.

 ```
+#include git:lcanady/archive-test
-#include git: lcanady/archive-test
+#include git:lcanady/archive-test#main/code/file1.mush

 // ...
 More code ...
 ```